Annual Donors Travel Award

 Financial support from the LPL External Advisory Board permitted graduate student to spend 3 months at the Observatoire de la Cote d'Azure in Nice, France, where he investigated a new method, based on neural networks, for identifying the oldest collisional families of asteroids that formed in the earliest phases of our solar system and that have so far not been identified using classical methods.

-With support from the LPL External Board of Advisors, first-year student Claire Cook had the opportunity to attend training for COMSOL geophysical modeling software that she will use for her graduate research.
+Funding from the LPL External Board of Advisors provided first-year student Claire Cook with the opportunity to attend training for COMSOL geophysical modeling software that she will use for her graduate research.
 The training session was held in Redwood City, California, November 12 and 13.
 COMSOL is multipurpose but so complex that it requires in-person training; and, given that other students and faculty are interested in using the software for their own research groups, Claire's training experience will benefit others as well.

 First-year graduate student Kiana McFadden used travel funds from the LPL External Board to travel to Houston this October (2019) to attend the Gulf Coast Association of Geological Societies (GCAGS) meeting, where she received an award for best student oral presentation of her paper titled, “Sedimentology, Petrography, and Mineralogy of the Tallahatta Formation near the City of Meridian, Mississippi.”
 The presentation was based on work done as an undergraduate at Jackson State University.